Learn how to build a programmatic SEO site nocode for less than $70 a month with Webflow (and other tools).

 Syncing is the glue that pieces the backend and the frontend together.
 In 2023, there are three tools that offer a far more user friendly and instantaneous alternative (to automation tools like Zapier) for syncing data to Webflow and other backend tools:

-If you trust AI generated content then integrating ChatGpt into your project is a massive hack for creating unique paragraphs for programmatic pages.
+Integrating ChatGpt into your project can be a massive hack for creating unique paragraphs for programmatic pages.
 Check out this video from Whalesync explaining how you can integrate OpenAI into Airtable to generate unique paragraphs for each programmatic record.
 For example, if you were creating an article about the '[Count] best disc golf courses in [City]', you could write a unique paragraph about each park in a city instead of dynamically filling sentences with generic attributes from your database (eg. website, address, holes, difficulty, etc).

-Most programmatic SEO products in 2023, including the previous examples, generate content from paragraph templates that get dynamically filled by CMS data.
+Most programmatic SEO projects in 2024, including the previous examples, generate content from paragraph templates that get dynamically filled by CMS data.
 The risk to this approach is that Google might consider your content duplicates and not index pages.
 From my experience, this only happens if you are swapping out a few words, and it does not affect your rankings.

 There is much debate over whether Google punishes AI generated content.
 But your score should not be affected if you can ensure that OpenAI is generating valuable and non-spammy content for your visitors.
 Quality control is key!